newebtime/jbuilder-cli/README.md

 # JBuilder CLI

 JBuilder CLI is a command line tool created to simplify the creation and management of Joomla/FOF components.
 It is designed to work on Linux and MacOS.
-Windows use should be able to use it, but some command may not work.
+Windows users should be able to use it, but some command may not work.

 > JBuilder CLI is a WIP, the code is a bit messy. :-(